Painting Tiles in Kitchen and Bathroom: the MissPompadour DIY-Tutorial

 Can I attach suction cups to the painted tiles?

-2. Questions about preparatory work, priming and sealing
+2. Questions about preparatory work, primer and topcoat

 When do I need to prime my tiles?